darxkies/k8s-tew/README.md

 The Vagrantfile can be configured using the environment variables:

 * OS - define the operating system.
-It accepts ubuntu and centos.
+It accepts ubuntu, the default value, and centos.
 * MULTI_NODE - if set then a HA cluster is generated.
 Otherwise a single-node setup is used.
 * CONTROLLERS - defines the number of controller nodes.
 The default number is 3.
 * WORKERS - specifies the number of worker nodes.
 The default number is 2.
+* SSH_PUBLIC_KEY - if this environment variable is not set, then $HOME/.ssh/id_rsa is used by default.
+* IP_PREFIX - this value is used to generate the IP addresses of the nodes.
+If not set 192.168.100 will be used.

 __NOTE__: The multi-node setup with the default settings needs about 20G RAM for itself.

-__NOTE__: The Vagrantfile expects $HOME/.ssh/id_rsa to be in place.
-Otherwise the deployment will not work.
-If is not there it can be ganerated only by invoking the command ssh-keygen with no parameters.

 ## Usage